Wall Street tumbles, and S&P 500 drops 2% on worries about slower economy, higher inflation

 The economy and job market have so far been holding up relatively well, but if they were to weaken while inflation stays high, it would produce a worst-case scenario called “stagflation.”
 Policy makers in Washington have few good tools to fix it.

 The heaviest weights on the market were Microsoft and other Big Tech stocks, whose massive sizes give their movements more sway over indexes.
-They and other stocks that had gotten caught up in the frenzy around artificial-intelligence technology have been leading the way lower in Wall Street's recent sell-off.
+They and other stocks that had gotten caught up in the frenzy around artificial-intelligence technology have among the hardest hit in Wall Street's recent sell-off.

 Their prices had shot up so much more quickly than their already fast-growing revenues and profits that critics said they looked too expensive.
-CoreWeave, whose cloud platform helps customers manage complex AI infrastructure, fell 3% in its first day of trading on the Nasdaq.
-It's potentially another signal of waning excitement about AI.
+CoreWeave, whose cloud platform helps customers manage complex AI infrastructure, was bouncing between modest losses and gains in its first day of trading on the Nasdaq.

 Stock markets worldwide will likely remain shaky as an April 2 deadline approaches for more tariffs.
 That’s what Trump has called “Liberation Day,” when he will roll out tariffs tailored to the United States’ trading partners.
 In each case, he said the “reciprocal” tariff will match the burden the other country places on the United States, including things like value-added taxes.